-5. Connect the optical drive sensor cable, optical flex cable, optical clip, and replace the optical clip screws.
+5. Replace the optical drive sensor cable, flex cable and screws, and the silver EMI tape.

 6. Using a T10 torx screwdriver, replace the seven screws on the board.
 Always install the machine screws before installing the self-tapping screws.